rbmalik1994/test-python-/TestProjects/PaymentsProcess/process_flow.md

 5. Validate SequenceNumbers:
      - Compare sequence values referenced by PaymentCenter and OverAndUnderPayment against SequenceNumbers collection.
 6. Claim retrieval and transformation:
-     - Fetch claims from ClaimFinCore; build PaymentCenterClaims.
+    - Fetch claims from ClaimFinCore (passing `db_uri`); build PaymentCenterClaims.
 7. PaymentCenter processing:
-     - Create any missing PaymentCenters (ensure none were created between validation and creation); update PaymentCenterClaims with new PaymentCenter_ID where applicable.
+    - Create any missing PaymentCenters (using `db_uri`, ensure none were created between validation and creation); update PaymentCenterClaims with new PaymentCenter_ID where applicable.
 8. Calculate OverAndUnderPayment:
-     - Compute O/U for the current cycle and persist to OverAndUnderPayment; use OverAndUnderPayment_STG for pre-calculations.
+    - Compute O/U for the current cycle and persist to OverAndUnderPayment (using `db_uri`); use OverAndUnderPayment_STG for pre-calculations.
 9. PaymentInfo processing:
      - For each claim, process each service line, compute amounts, then update aggregates at the claim header level.
 10. Final Data Validation: